-Kevin Stephenson, MD, is an Instructor in Medicine in the Division of Hospital Medicine.
+Kevin Stephenson, MD, is an Assistant Professor of Medicine in the Division of Hospital Medicine.
 Dr. Stephenson has two career foci: attending on inpatient general medicine teaching services at Barnes-Jewish Hospital and improving the treatment of undernourished children and pregnant women in sub-Saharan Africa.
 Alongside Mark Manary, Professor of Pediatrics at WUSM, Dr. Stephenson leads a research group that operates clinical trial networks in Sierra Leone, Malawi, and Ghana, across which novel formulations of therapeutic, supplementary, and school foods are tested in the hopes of treating undernutrition and improving physical and cognitive development in vulnerable populations.
 He had the good fortune of living in Malawi and Sierra Leone for several years; these experiences form the basis of his research career.
 Most recently, a trial published by Dr. Stephenson’s group was integral in changing the United Nations Codex Alimentarius regulations for the fatty acid content of ready-to-use therapeutic food, after showing that improved fatty acid balance led to superior cognitive development in children with severe acute malnutrition.

 Education